oracle-livelabs/apex/online-book-store-app/1-create-app/create-app.md

     ![Create Application wizard](./images/quick-sql.png " ")

-2. Copy and paste the given code in the Quick SQL column and Click **Review and Run**.
+2. Copy and paste the given code in the Quick SQL column and click **Review and Run**.

     ```
     <copy>